inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 ```

 Pressing the "Ask" button will send the query exactly as shown above.
 The reply
-will likely be somwhat wordy.
-Ollama will offer an analysis of how it
+will likely be somewhat wordy.
+Ollama will offer an analysis of the chat query,
-understands the chat query, how the query might be improved, and it will
-end with a response.
+how the query might be improved, and it will end with a response.

 If the "Answer with a single grammatically correct sentence" button is pressed,
 then the query sent to the LLM service is modified in an attempt to have the LLM